 One of the limitations of our study was the small sample size.
-Potential subjects were recruited over one year period from October 2020, during which the COVID-19 pandemic had affected our anesthetic services tremendously with the reduction of elective surgeries.
-In our center, we had limited PCA machines, which affected our capacity of patient recruitment per day.
-Our patient population was also heterogeneous, involving underwent different surgical and those who gynecological procedures that required midline incisions.
+Potential subjects were recruited over one-year period, during which the COVID-19 pandemic had affected our anesthetic services tremendously with the reduction of elective surgeries.
+In our center, we had limited PCA dispensers, which affected our capacity of patient recruitment per day.
+Our patient population was also heterogeneous, involving those who underwent different surgical and gynecological procedures that required midline incisions.
 The radicalness of the procedure and length of the midline incision were not standardized.
-We proposed that this drug combination in RSB can be further studied by including a larger sample size in a homogenous patient population, as well as using different dosages of ketamine and LA.
+We suggest that this drug combination in RSB can be further studied by including a larger sample size in a homogenous patient population, as well as using different dosages of ketamine and LA.